City & Guilds and NCFE / CACHE Qualification-based courses

 Documentation required for enrolment

 If you are eligible for a concessionary fee we require proof of benefit before the concession can be given and this needs to be dated within three months of the course start date.
-We are required to take a copy of your proof of benefit.
-If the benefit you receive is Council or Housing Tax Benefit, then we will need to see the letter you received at the start of the financial year, and a current bank statement showing the payment.
+If the benefit you receive is Housing or Council Tax benefit, then we will need to see the letter you received at the start of the financial year, and a current bank statement showing the payment.

 If you are a dependant, please also attach proof that you live at the same address as the benefit claimant (e.g. joint bank statement or utility bill).
 We regret that no concessions can be given without proof of eligibility.